vkarazha/My_Clock_on_ESP8266/README.md

 # My_Clock_on_ESP8266

 This is the source and schema for homemade digital clock I've made.
-Clock always showing exact time from internet NTP server.
+It always shows the exact time from internet NTP server.

 ![alt text](https://github.com/vkarazha/My_Clock_on_ESP8266/blob/master/Schema.png)